PeterKottas/DotNetCore.RequestResponse/README.md

 Enter Correlation IDs.
 I am not saying this is something new.
 The basic idea that was around forever I guess is to assign an ID to the whole request response chain.
 So you would create a base class, put ID in it.
 Generate it once and then pass it along.
 Right?

 Well ...
 Imagine how much code that is.
 Every time you need to do it and you can't *forget*.
-Ensure that.
-I dare.
-Therefore we need a framework to make this possible.
+It's kind of hard to do that, isn't it.
+Therefore we need a framework to make this much much easier.
 And that's where this library comes in.

 ## Bonus

 You guys who came here are probably already thinking about it but I'll say it anyways.
-App dynamics ring a bell?
+App dynamics, ring a bell?
 What this lib provides is basically very very poor men's solution to simmilar problems AD is tackling so well.
 You'd just need a loger and some frontend and you know what's going on in your lib.
 Easy as that :)

 ## Installation